Vedalam: Plot

-Ganesh and the other drivers are called in by the DCP Yashpal and asked to report any activities by the crime syndicate members who have been causing trouble in the city.
-Ganesh reports a case of arms trafficking, which leads to Aniket and his men capturing him.
-Aniket orders his men to kill Ganesh, but are instead killed by Ganesh.
-Learning the death of his brother, Abhinay reaches India and investigates the murder the next day.
-He and his technical crew track Ganesh's mobile signal to their own building.
-Ganesh enters the building and ambushes the entire squad and kills Abhinay.
-Swetha follows Ganesh and is horrified by his actions, where she proceeds to stop the marriage between Arjun and Thamizh, but Ganesh reveals that Thamizh is not his biological sister.
+Meanwhile, DCP Yashpal calls Ganesh and the other drivers and asks them to report any activities by crime syndicate members who have been causing trouble in the city.
+Ganesh reports a case of arms trafficking, which leads to Aniket and his men capturing and presenting him before Aniket at his private boatyard.
+Aniket orders his men to kill Ganesh, but Ganesh surprisingly single-handedly defeats all his men and kills Aniket thereby revealing his true maniac ruthless self.
+Learning about the death of his brother, Abhinay reaches India and investigates the murder the next day, where he and his technical crew track Ganesh's mobile signal to their own building.
+Ganesh enters the building, ambushes the entire squad, and kills Abhinay single-handedly.
+Swetha follows Ganesh and is horrified by his actions.
+She tells him that she will stop the marriage between Arjun and Thamizh, but Ganesh reveals that Thamizh is not his sister and reveals his past.

-Ganesh reveals his real name as Vedalam, a mercenary-for-hire who was stabbed by his enemies, but was rescued by Thamizh, where she admitted him into the hospital, lying that she is his sister to get him through.
-Thamizh and her blind parents were threatened to sell their house for a company site, where she and her friend Ester hire Vedalam, who betrayed them having being paid earlier, and the family left their home and started living in Vedalam's home.
-However, Thamizh and her parents left after Vedalam had saved Thamizh and the other girls from being trafficked by the syndicate.
-The syndicate find them vulnerable on the streets and killed Thamizh's parents and injure her.
-Vedalam rescued Thamizh (who loses her memory) and stated that he is her brother and took care of her.
+Past: Ganesh is a ruthless thug-for-hire called Vedalam who meets Thamizh at the hospital after his enemies stab him.
+A builder threatens Thamizh and her blind parents to sell their house for a company site, where she and her friend Esther hire Vedalam, who betrays them, having been paid earlier and a higher amount, and the family leaves their home and starts living in Vedalam's home.
+Vedalam mistakes their innocent activities for their antics and becomes annoyed.
+However, Thamizh and her parents leave as a sign of gratitude after Vedalam unknowingly saves Thamizh and the other girls from being trafficked by the syndicate.
+The syndicate finds them vulnerable on the streets.
+They kill Thamizh's parents and injure her.
+Vedalam, who has a change of heart, rescues Thamizh (who loses her memory) and states that he is her brother and takes care of her.
+Ganesh makes sure as to not show his true ruthless self in front of Thamizh and thereby masks a demure identity.